Earnie Stewart - Sporting Director

 Hanley coached three MLS Goalkeeper of the Year winners in a four-year span from 2002-2005 (Joe Cannon, 2002; Pat Onstad, 2003 and 2005).
 As the San Jose Earthquakes goalkeeping coach, he coached Union goalkeeper Andre Blake during the 2016 MLS All-Star Game at Avaya Stadium.

 Paul Rushing - Head Athletic Trainer

-Rushing is entering his seventh year as Head Athletic Trainer for the Philadelphia Union.
+Rushing is in his eighth year as Head Athletic Trainer for the Philadelphia Union.
 Prior to that, Paul was the Head ATC for the Men’s U-17 US Soccer Residency Program in Bradenton, Fla., where he served from 2005 to 2010.
 Prior to working with the Residency Program, he worked at IMG Soccer Academy from 2002 to 2005.
 From 2001 to 2002 he was employed by St Anthony’s Hospital as a staff athletic trainer.